-The Denver Broncos cleared Tracy Porter to return to the field against the Kansas City Chiefs.
+The Denver Broncos cleared cornerback Tracy Porter to play against the Kansas City Chiefs on Sunday, although it remains to be seen whether the veteran will suit up.

 Porter has not taken the field since suffering light-headedness and a racing heartbeat on Oct.
 14. The corner started feelings these symptoms hours before the team boarded a plane for their game on Monday night against the San Diego Chargers.
 Porter suffered a seizure in the preseason, and these symptoms concerned trainers enough to disbar Porter from flying on the plane.